Graph Convolutions Enrich the Self-Attention in Transformers!: Discussion on Runtime Overheads

-Our GFSA does not significantly increase training time.
-We summarize the runtime of base models vs. base models with GFSA in Appendix~\ref{app:runtime}.
-On GLUE tasks in natural language understanding, BERT with GFSA improves average performance from 82.51\% to 83.58\% (see Table.~\ref{tab:glue}) with an overhead of less than 3 minutes in total training time.
-Considering the performance improvements, we think the increases in training time are negligible.
+\paragraph{Limitation.} The introduction of our GFSA layer results in a slight increase in training and inference time.
+We report the runtimes when plugging GFSA in Appendices~\ref{app:runtime} and~\ref{app:inference}.
+For GLUE benchmark, integrating GFSA into BERT enhances the average performance from 82.51\% to 83.58\% (see Table~\ref{tab:glue}) with more overhead of less than 36 seconds per epoch based on average training time (see Table~\ref{tab:glue_runtime}).
+Considering the improvements, the increases in training time are negligible.